Consensys/mythril/docs/source/tutorial.rst

         1 | import "@openzeppelin/contracts/token/PRC20/PRC20.sol";
         | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is because Mythril uses Solidity to compile the program, to circumvent this issue we can use the following solc-json file:
+This is because Mythril uses Solidity to compile the program.
+Solidity does not have access to the import locations.
+This import information has to be explicitly provided to Solidity through Mythril.
+We can do this by providing the remapping information to Mythril as follows:

     .. code-block:: json

         {
-        "remappings": [ "@openzeppelin/contracts/token/PRC20/=node_modules/PRC20" ],
+        "remappings": [ "@openzeppelin/contracts/token/PRC20/=node_modules/PRC20/"]
         }

-Here we are mapping the import ``@openzeppelin/contracts/token/PRC20/`` to the path which contains ``PRC20.sol`` which in this case is ``node_modules/PRC20``.
+Here we are mapping the import ``@openzeppelin/contracts/token/PRC20/`` to the path which contains ``PRC20.sol``, which this example assumes as ``node_modules/PRC20``.
 This instructs the compiler to search for anything with the prefix ``@openzeppelin/contracts/token/PRC20/` ` in the path ``node_modules/PRC20`` in our file system.
-We feed to file to Mythril using ``--solc-json`` argument.
+We feed this file to Mythril using ``--solc-json`` argument, which relays it to the solc compiler.

     .. code-block:: bash